The Most Dangerous Document in Your Organization

 A policy is a declaration of intent.
 It says: here’s what we expect, what we allow, where the boundaries are.

-An architecture is the system that makes those declarations real — the controls, the evidence, the feedback loops that turn intent into enforcement.
+An architecture is the system that makes those declarations real the controls, the evidence, the feedback loops that turn intent into enforcement.

 Every organization reading this almost certainly has a logical access policy.
 It says who should have access to what, based on role and need.
 That policy has existed for years.

-But the policy didn’t stop role explosion.
+The policy didn’t stop role explosion.
 It didn’t prevent orphaned accounts.
 It didn’t catch the contractor who still had admin access six months after the project ended.

 The Governance Spine

-Controls — Are there mechanisms that enforce the strategy?
+Controls.
+Are there mechanisms that enforce the strategy?
 Technical controls.
 Process controls.
-Things that actually prevent or detect noncompliance.
+Things that actually prevent or detect noncompliance without depending on individual human discipline.

 Why This Matters More for AI